 ||Black Moon (1975)

 Dir.
 Louis Malle

 The first of Joe’s encounters with important directors while in Europe, this coarse fable purports to be an Alice-in-Wonderland-battle-of-the-sexes-coming-of-age fairy tale literally dreamt up by its director.
 Joe plays Brother, a mute who can sing (dubbed).
 He apparently has a gaggle of children by his beautiful Sister (Alexandra Stewart).
 A giant hog, a milk-thirsty pig, a piano-tinkling kitty, a talking rat, an obnoxious old woman sputtering in her own language, a bargain-basement prophesying unicorn, and a chicken pecking away at a dead soldier’s tit are all part of the fun.
-This rarely shown film, which exists in both French and English versions, has a lot of admirers.
-The French-language version without subtitles is available from a specialty vendor.
+Now on DVD through the Criterion Collection.

 |Fango Bollente (1975)